AryanBhagotra/COP26-Analysis/index.md

 2.	__A cluster with emerging cities__ _(Delhi and São Paulo)_
 3.	__A cluster with lower income cities__ _(Gaborone and Port-Au-Prince)_

-We wanted to investigate how COP26 affected the emissions of four key pollutants 💨:
+We initially wanted to investigate how COP26 affected the emissions of four key pollutants (but eventually greatly expanded this as you will see!0 💨:

 1.	__Carbon Monoxide__: carbon monoxide occurs primarily from the emissions of fossil-fuel powered engines.
 2.	__Oxygen Trioxide__: when inhaled, this pollutant can cause severe damage to the lungs.